dride-for-sure/schulatlas/README.md

 - Public REST API to maintain and access all gathered Datasets

 ### Contributing
 **SCHULATLAS** is an open source project and contributions of any kind are welcome and highly appreciated.
-Issues, bugs and feature requests are all liested on the [issues](https://github.com/dride-for-sure/schulatlas/) page.
+Issues, bugs and feature requests are all listed on the [issues](https://github.com/dride-for-sure/schulatlas/) page.
 Feel free to open a ticket and make feature requests.
-Have a look at the [CONTRIBUTING.md](CONTRIBUTING.md) to lean about the common style guide and project structure.
+Have a look at the [CONTRIBUTING.md](CONTRIBUTING.md) to learn about the common style guide and project structure.

 #### Local Development
 Clone the git repository and install the frontend via `npm`: